 Heart Murmurs in Children

 Heart murmurs in children are one of the four most common reasons for new-patient referrals to the Children's Healthcare of Atlanta Heart Center.
 Our doctors have found that there is a lot of misinformation about what a heart murmur is and what it means for a child who has one.
-Here, Robert Campbell, MD, Pediatric Cardiologist, explains heart murmurs in children and what they may mean for patients and families.
+Here, Matthew Oster, MD, Pediatric Cardiologist, explains heart murmurs in children and what they may mean for patients and families.

 What is a heart murmur?